Greensburg CDL DUI Lawyers Near You

 Can You Get a CDL With a DUI in Pennsylvania?

 If you have a DUI on your record, it is still possible to obtain a CDL for the first time.
 While you cannot get a CDL if you are under a driver’s license suspension if your license is valid and up to date, and the sentence for your DUI is complete, you can move forward with taking the CDL knowledge and skills tests.

 Contact Our Greensburg CDL DUI Attorneys Today

 If you drive for a living in Greensburg, PA, you need a clean driving record.
 Being charged with a DUI puts your CDL in jeopardy.
-At Worgul, Sarna & Ness, Criminal Defense Attorneys, our highly experienced CDL DUI lawyers are here to fight for your commercial license and your livelihood.
+At Worgul, Sarna & Ness, Criminal Defense Attorneys, our highly experienced CDL DUI lawyers near you are here to fight for your commercial license and your livelihood.

 You can contact us through our online form or call (724) 834-1275 to schedule an initial case consultation.
 Let us protect your rights and fight for your career.